ErikOSorensen/mmzame/README.md

 ### Memory and Runtime Requirements

-Approximate time needed to reproduce all the analyses on a desktop machine (2021) would be between 5 and 10 hours.

-The code was last run on a Ubuntu 20.04.3 system, with an AMD Ryzen 9 3950X 16-Core Processor and 32 GB memory.
+The code was last run on a Ubuntu 20.04.3 system, on a VMWare virtual desktop running on top of AMD EPYC 7543P 32-Core Processor.
 Memory requirements are limited, at around 200 MB per worker node.
 Disk use is very limited (at less than 0.5GB).

+Approximate time needed to reproduce all the analyses on a desktop machine (2023) is about 18 hours.

 With a less powerful system, it would be good to adjust the following line in `main.R`: